ThibeauK/forumistic-blog/posts/post13.md

-In ‘A Dao of technology?’ <a href="https://link.springer.com/content/pdf/10.1007/s11712-010-9158-1.pdf?pdf=button" target="_blank"> [22] </a>, Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic beliefs.
-The text visualises researchers inability to comprehend Daoism’s technological concerns.
-Chinese households employed labor-saving devices.
-Their perception of technological instability found in the ethics of engineering, not the machine itself.
+In ‘A Dao of technology?’ <a href="https://link.springer.com/content/pdf/10.1007/s11712-010-9158-1.pdf?pdf=button" target="_blank"> [22] </a> by Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic beliefs.
+The text visualises contemporary researchers inability to comprehend Daoism’s technological concerns.
+Chinese households have employed labor-saving devices.
+Finding technological instability in the ethics of our engineering, not the machine itself.